-- Ever-changing population of students bringing a varying degree of cognitive abilities and disabilities which preclude us from being able to guarantee a date when all students will meet a singular level of proficiency. - Lack of state constitutional funding of special education continues to impact our ability to fully meet the needs of all students. - While assessment scores are one measure, Brookridge Elementary does not believe that students' assessment scores should be the sole measure of student proficiency, especially when the assessment has zero impact on their future. - Similar to how other professionals, such as doctors, lawyers, etc. cannot ensure 100% success due to a variety of obstacles, we will likely be unable to achieve 100% proficiency. - An increased level of social emotional challenges and needs of students due to the impact of COVID.
+- Ever-changing population of students bringing a varying degree of cognitive abilities and disabilities - Lack of constitutional funding of special education continues to impact our ability to fully meet the needs of all students. - Increased level of social emotional challenges and needs of students due to the impact of COVID.